Welcome

 Sunday Bible Study — 9:45 AM

-STUDY OF THE BOOK OF EPHESIANS
+STUDY OF THE PAULINE EPISTLES

 Wednesday Bible Study – 4:00 PM